 |Crime Scene Investigations

-The Crime Scene Investigation Unit is an element of the Criminal Investigation Division's Criminal Investigations Section, and is comprised of two Units.
+The Crime Scene Investigation Unit is an element of the Criminal Investigation Division's Investigative Support Section, and is comprised of two sub Units:

 CRIME SCENE INVESTIGATIONS - MIAMI

 On the popular television show, CSI Miami, the savvy crime scene investigators are uncanny at discovering and collecting the most minute and

 inane pieces of evidence.
 Working in a state of the art facility with the most modern equipment and unlimited resources, they skillfully examine the evidence and

 are always able to determine the guilty party.

 Even though it doesn’t work quite that way in actuality, the real CSI Miami, the Crime Scene Investigations Unit of the Miami Police Department, utilizes various

 disciplines of the forensic sciences to conduct crime scene investigations and aid in the prosecution of criminal cases.